How to Choose the Right Gas Logs

 5. Select Your Gas Log Burner

 It's crucial to select a gas log burner that is compatible with your gas logs.
-It's best to s a complete set.
-Failure to select the appropriate burner can ruin your logs, create unnecessary soot, and potentially release carbon monoxide into your home.
+Failure to select the appropriate burner can ruin your logs, create unnecessary soot, void your warranty, and potentially release carbon monoxide into your home.

 6. Select Your Control Option

-There are three basic options for controlling the flame on your gas log set.
+There are a few basic options for controlling the flame on your gas log set.
 You can learn more, here.

-Third is a millivolt safety pilot valve.
-This valve is similar in operation to the manual safety pilot, with an added bonus – it can be hooked up to a control device such as a wall switch, thermostat, or remote.
+Second, is a millivolt safety pilot valve.
+This valve is similar in operation to the manual safety pilot, with an added bonus – it can be hooked up to a control device such as a wall switch, remote, or thermostat (for vent-free only).
 If you’re looking for a remote, you can either get a simple on/off remote, or a model that allows you to adjust the flame height.

 7. Select Your Gas Log Accessories